 "At a nail shop in Richmond, I got asked if my hair was real, and I decided I was just going to lie about all of the questions.
 I had long box braids.
 She asked me if my hair was real, and I said yes.
 She asked how long it took, and I said eight hours.
 And then she asked how much it cost, and I said 30 dollars.
 They started freaking out and continued to make comments about my hair.
 At first it was just funny to make up a story, but when they kept talking about it with each other during my pedicure, it was awkward.
 It made me feel like I was on display." — Aasha Benton

 "I felt uncomfortable with being natural for the first time when I entered a 9-to-5 office.
 Not to say I didn’t have family members who occasionally shaded my decision to chop off the dead weight that was my permed tresses, but a 9-to-5 brought a different kind of discomfort.
 I was a month in at my new work home and decided to take out my sleek bob.
-The receptionist who has a history of making underhanded racists jokes asked me: 'If I had a long night?'
-This was after I entered the building with my freshly washed and twisted natural hairstyle.
-This question was followed by my black female co-worker who shyly asked me when I was going to get my hair done.
+The receptionist who has a history of making underhanded racist jokes asked me if I had a long night.
+This was after I entered the building with my freshly-washed and twisted natural hairstyle.
+This question was followed by my Black female co-worker, who shyly asked me when I was going to get my hair done.
 Then, my white male co-worker announced to the whole office that he thought my hair looked great—I didn't ask for his opinion.
 Overall, this is an experience that comes up at work more than anywhere else.
 I've learned different methods to maneuver my way around questions judging my hair.
 During this time, I was already enduring an internal battle, trying to find myself attractive while rocking natural hairstyles.
-This personal challenge combined with working with people who don't value natural hair was hard.
+This personal challenge, combined with working with people who don't value natural hair, was hard.
 My confidence levels have definitely risen, but the battle of hair acceptance still continues." — Mellisa Scarlett

 "While I was in Philadelphia, I walked inside a restaurant to get some food.
 I had just gotten my hair done the same day, so it was on fleek.
-I walk in to pick up my order and a non-black waiter asked if I was wearing my real hair.
+I walked in to pick up my order, and a non-Black waiter asked if I was wearing my real hair.
 Even though it wasn't, I said yes because I'm honestly tired of getting the same question.
 He then says, 'Very pretty, most girls around here don't wear fake hair, and it's ugly."
-So, I asked myself if I would've told him it's not my hair, would I be ugly?" — She'Neil Johnson
+So, I asked myself, 'If I would've told him it's not my hair, would I be ugly?'" — She'Neil Johnson

-"I wasn't on the forefront of the natural hair movement until 2012 when I caught the wave.
+"I wasn't at the forefront of the natural hair movement until 2012 when I caught the wave.
 For years I wanted to cut out my relaxer and reacquaint myself with my natural hair, but after being discouraged in college for not having a 'good hair' texture by my hairdresser, and doubting that my face could handle a TWA (teenie weenie afro), I suppressed the feeling.
-But in October of 2012, in the midst of a post-weave removal—bed of half-naps and half-relaxed split ends—I finally came to terms and told my hairdresser to 'just cut it all off.'
+But in October of 2012, [amid] a post-weave removal—bed of half-naps and half-relaxed split ends—I finally came to terms and told my hairdresser to 'just cut it all off.'
 She did it.
 I sent a selfie to my boyfriend, and he hated it.
 My moment of self-exploration and self-expression became a commentary between him and me on how involved a romantic partner should be in the decision to adjust your hairstyle.
-I was hurt and confused, and what's worse is it had an effect on my self-confidence.
-Singularly addressing the fact that I, a 25-year-old woman, who could always style her hair with the quick bend of a curling iron needed to learn what her strands looked like coming out of her head, was challenging enough.
+I was hurt and confused, and what's worse is [it affected] my self-confidence.
+Singularly addressing the fact that I, a 25-year-old woman, who could always style her hair with the quick bend of a curling iron, needed to learn what her strands looked like coming out of her head, was challenging enough.
 Layering in the unsupportive boyfriend didn't help." — Isata Yansaneh

 "My strong Creole roots are in Louisiana.
 Hair texture has always been a big deal in my family.
 The finer the hair, the better.
-So when I decided to go natural, you could only imagine the response I got from them.
-However, it wasn't until I interviewed for a job that I truly saw how much my natural hair would be shunned by my family.
+So when I decided to go natural, you can only imagine the response I got from them.
+However, it wasn't until I interviewed for a job [in 2017] that I truly saw how much my natural hair would be shunned by my family.
 Before I interviewed, I talked to some members of my family so I could get some interview advice.
 Their overarching suggestion was that I should not wear my natural hair to an interview because it can be intimidating or make me stand out in the workplace.
 I was shocked that my family would say I had to change who I am to get a job.
-This showed me that in 2017 our own people don't even think we're good enough." — Diamond Jones
+This showed me that in 2017, our own people [didn't] even think [we were] good enough." — Diamond Jones

-"I think by the time I was in high school, I was very used to hearing people, both black and white, tell me I was lucky I had 'good hair.'
-People use to run their hands through my hair and if they couldn't easily rake their hands through, they'd say, 'It's nappy, but it doesn't look nappy, which is good.'
-It felt like a slap in the face to my black mother for anyone to claim that I was lucky I didn't inherit a feature of her's (in this case, thick, kinky curls).
-It turned out to be pretty devastating to both her pride, as my mother and to me, and my pride in my blackness.
-It wasn't until I begin acknowledging those comments as insults and vocalizing my disgust with them that I begin to feel more positive about my identity and regain a protective role in my black womanhood." — Leanna Commins
+"I think by the time I was in high school, I was very used to hearing people, both Black and white, tell me I was lucky I had 'good hair.'
+People used to run their hands through my hair and, if they couldn't easily rake their hands through, they'd say, 'It's nappy, but it doesn't look nappy, which is good.'
+It felt like a slap in the face to my Black mother for anyone to claim that I was lucky I didn't inherit a feature of her's (in this case, thick, kinky curls).
+It turned out to be pretty devastating to both her pride as my mother and my pride in my Blackness.
+It wasn't until I began acknowledging those comments as insults and vocalizing my disgust in them that I began to feel more positive about my identity and regained a protective role in my Black womanhood." — Leanna Commins

 "I decided to pay a visit to my friend after volunteering my time as a host for a television pilot.
 Being that it was my first show, as well as my first time being on camera with my natural hair, I was a bit nervous because it would be the first time people would see the 'real me.'
 Luckily, I received nothing but compliments on my coily curls, instilling a newfound confidence and reassurance within myself.
 When I stopped by my friend's place, she began to ask me if I went on air with my hair styled the way it was (its natural state) and proceeded to tell me that it looked dusty and unkempt.
 I hid my hurt beneath a smile and shook it off, only to deal with an insecurity that would plague me until I reinstilled confidence to be comfortable with who I am.
 I receive compliments from strangers daily, and she's the only person who has made me feel insecure about being in my purest state." — Brittany Antoinette

-"I remember during my days working as a stylist at a retail store during one of my college breaks, a co-worker asked me is it possible for my hair to grow past my shoulders.
-That wasn't the weirdest part.
-She then went on to say, 'I never see black women with long hair that's their own.
+"I remember during my days working as a stylist at a retail store during one of my college breaks, a co-worker asked me [if it's] possible for my hair to grow past my shoulders.
+That wasn't the weirdest part—she then went on to say, 'I never see Black women with long hair that's their own.
 It's always like a wig or something.'
-I had to enlighten her that there are plenty of black women with long, healthy hair, and many times when you see women with naturally curly hair it's shrunk because of the texture or they may be wearing extensions as a protective style over their amazing crowning glory.
-Her statements didn't make me feel horrible personally, because I care more about the health of my hair rather than length.
-But, it did enlighten me to the fact that there are many others who unfortunately probably think the same way as she did." — Jacqueline Yates
+I had to enlighten her that there are plenty of Black women with long, healthy hair, and many times when you see women with naturally curly hair it's shrunk because of the texture or they may be wearing extensions as a protective style over their amazing crowning glory.
+Her statements didn't make me feel horrible personally, because I care more about the health of my hair than the length.
+But, it did enlighten me to the fact that there are many others who unfortunately probably think the same way [she did]." — Jacqueline Yates

-"This summer I worked an internship that would hopefully turn into a full-time offer following graduation.
+"Over the summer I worked an internship that would hopefully turn into a full-time offer following graduation.
 It was a very high-pressure environment where impressing superiors was imperative.
 One of my supervisors insisted on commenting on my hair every chance he got.
-If it was wet, he would ask how long it would take to dry?
-If it was dry, he would ask why it's so much flatter when it's wet?
-When I wore it in a bun he once asked me if 'all my hair was secure and intact?'
+If it was wet, he would ask how long it would take to dry.
+If it was dry, he would ask why it's so much flatter when it's wet.
+When I wore it in a bun, he once asked me if all my hair was 'secure and intact?'
 Waiting on a much-needed offer, I was in a situation where I was forced to bite my tongue.
 Finally, during my last week, he had the nerve to reach out his old man arm and touch my hair.
 I dodged his arm swiftly and gave him my most raw and immediate reaction, which was a severe side-eye.
-He instantly apologized, as my reaction showed him that his action was not okay." —Raven
+He instantly apologized, as my reaction showed him that his action was not OK." —Raven

 "I personally love changing my hairstyles up, from wearing it natural to having a weave.
-What I dread is the questions at work about the different changes.
-I don't like to even come around my white co-workers the first day of a new hair style because they always overanalyze it as if black women's hair isn't as versatile as theirs.
-From the 'Wow, new hair' to the 'So, what'd you do to get it like that?' these questions take the joy away from a long-awaited silk press, a new long weave, or just a simple twist out.
+What I dread are the questions at work about the different changes.
+I don't like to even come around my white co-workers the first day of a new hairstyle because they always overanalyze it as if Black women's hair isn't as versatile as theirs.
+From the 'Wow, new hair' to the 'So, what'd you do to get it like that?' these questions take the joy away from a long-awaited silk press, a new long weave, or just a simple twist-out.
 To be honest, it makes me hypersensitive about my hair and what style I choose." — Kali Stewart

 Ed. note: Quotes have been shortened and edited for content.